-(Referred to in Paragraph 8 under the heading of 'Report on Other Legal and Regulatory Requirements of our report of even date')
+(Referred to in Paragraph 9 under the heading of 'Report on Other Legal and Regulatory Requirements of our report of even date')

-- (a) The company has maintained proper records showing full particulars including quantitative details and situation of Property, Plant and Equipment. - (b) Property, Plant and Equipment have been physically verified by the management at regular intervals, which in our opinion is reasonable, having regard to the size of the company and the nature of its assets.
-No material discrepancies were noticed on such physical verification. - (c) According to the information and explanation given to us and on the basis of our verification, title deeds of all immovable properties are held in the name of the company. - ii.
-According to the information and explanations given to us, physical verification of inventory has been conducted at reasonable intervals by the management and no material discrepancies were noticed on such physical verification during the year. - iii.
-The Company has not granted any loan, secured or unsecured, to Companies, Firms, Limited Liability Partnerships or other parties covered in the register maintained under Section 189 of the Act.
+- i.
+In respect of the Company's Property, Plant and Equipment: - a) The company has maintained proper records showing full particulars including quantitative details and situation of Property, Plant and Equipment. - b) Property, Plant and Equipment have been physically verified by the management at regular Interval, which in our opinion is reasonable, having regard to the size of the company and the nature of its assets.
+No material discrepancies were noticed on such physical verification. - 'According to the information and explanation given to us and on the basis of our verification, title deeds of all immovable properties are held in the name of the company. - ii.
+According to the information and explanations given to us, physical verification of inventory has been conducted at reasonable intervals by the management and discrepancies noticed on such physical verification during the year, have been properly dealt with in the books of account. - iii.
+The Company has not granted any loan, secured or unsecured, to companies, firms, Limited Liability Partnerships or other parties covered in the register maintained under Section 189 of the Act.
 Therefore, the provisions of Clause 3 (iii)(a), (iii)(b) and (iii)(c) of the said Order are not applicable to the Company. - iv.
-In our opinion and according to the information and explanations given to us and based on our examination of the records, the Company has not given any loan, guarantees, security nor made any investment hence, the provisions of section 185 and 186 of the Act are not attracted in this respect.
-Therefore, the provision of Clause 3(iv) of the said Order is not applicable to the Company. - v.
-In our opinion and according to the information and explanations given to us, the company has not accepted any deposits from public within the meaning of Section 73 to 76 of the Companies Act, 2013 and the rules framed there under. - vi.
-According to the information and explanations given to us, the Central Government has not prescribed the maintenance of cost records under section 148(1) of the Companies Act, 2013 for any of the goods dealt by the Company and for any of the services rendered by the Company.
-Therefore, the provisions of clause 3(vi) of the Order are not applicable to the Company. - vii. (a) According to the information and explanation given to us and on the basis of our examination of our records of the Company, in respect of undisputed statutory dues including provident fund, employees' state insurance, income tax, wealth tax, sales tax, service tax, duty of customs, duty of excise, value added tax, cess and any other statutory dues have generally been regularly deposited with the appropriate authorities. - According to the information and explanations given to us, no undisputed amounts payable in respect of the aforesaid dues were in arrears as at March 31, 2018 for a period of more than six months from the date they became payable. - (b) According to the books of accounts and records as produced and examined by us in accordance with the generally accepted auditing practices in India, as at March 31,2018, the following are the particulars of the dues that have not been deposited on the account of dispute.
+In our opinion and according to the information and explanations given to us, during the year, the Company has not granted any loans or made any investments, or provided any guarantees or security to the parties covered under section 185 and 186.
+Therefore, the provisions of Clause 3(iv) of the said order are not applicable to the company. - v.
+In our opinion and according to the information and explanations given to us, the Company has not accepted any deposits from public within the meaning of Section 73 to 76 of the Companies Act, 2013 and the rules framed thereunder. - vi.
+According to the information and explanations given to us, the Central Government has not prescribed the maintenance of cost records under section 148(1) of the Companies Act, 2013 for any of the goods dealt by the Company.
+Therefore, the provisions of clause 3(vi) of the Order are not applicable to the Company - vii.
+According to the information and explanations given to us, in respect of statutory dues: - a) The company has been regular in depositing undisputed statutory dues including Provident Fund, Employees' State Insurance, Income Tax, Goods and Service Tax, sales-tax, service tax, duty of customs, duty of excise, value added tax, cess and any other statutory dues to the appropriate authorities. - According to the information and explanations given to us, no undisputed amounts payable in respect of the aforesaid dues were in arrears as at March 31, 2019 for a period of more than six months from the date they became payable. - b) According to the books of accounts and records as produced and examined by us in accordance with the generally accepted auditing practices in India, as at March 31, 2019, the following are the particulars of the dues that have not been deposited on the account of dispute.